stfxecutables/model_variance/drafts/details.md

-The idea is that this is a perturbation that is "visible" to humans when looking at rounded tables of data, and that perturbations at a level that should be mostly invisible to humans (e.g.at the 3rd or 4th significant digit) should NOT have dramatic impacts on classifier behavior.
+The idea is that this is a perturbation that is "visible" to humans when looking at rounded tables of data, and that perturbations at a level that should be mostly invisible to humans (e.g. at the 3rd or 4th significant digit) should NOT have dramatic impacts on classifier behavior.

 **Nearest-Neighbor**: This perturbs each sample $\symbfit{x} \in \mathbb{R}^F$